 Tips on how to make

 - Use as large a piece of kombu as possible.
-Since kombu releases its slimy components from the cut parts, the fewer cuts there are, the clearer the flavor becomes.
+Since kombu releases its slimy components from the cut surfaces, the fewer the cuts, the clearer the flavor will be.

 - Be careful not to soak the kombu in water for too long.
-If you soak the kombu for more than 10 hours, the water (kombu dashi) may become cloudy, and it may start to emit a distinctive kombu odor.
+If you soak the kombu for more than 10 hours, the water (kombu dashi) may become cloudy and develop a strong kombu odor.

-- Even when simmering, the kombu should be soaked in water for at least 30 minutes.
-Kombu that hasn't been soaked in water won't yield as much dashi.
+- Even when simmering, soak the kombu in water for at least 30 minutes.
+Kombu that hasn't been soaked will not yield as much dashi.

 - When simmering, cook slowly over very low heat.
-High heat will not bring out the full flavor of the kombu.
-Additionally, remove the kombu before it starts boiling.
-Once small bubbles appear on the surface of the liquid, it's a sign to take it out.
-When the water (kombu dashi) comes to a boil, the distinct odor of kombu will become stronger, and kombu will release its slimy components.
+High heat will not bring out the full flavor of kombu.
+Additionally, remove the kombu before the liquid starts to boil.
+Once small bubbles appear on the surface of the liquid, it is a sign to take it out.
+As the water comes to a boil, the distinct odor of kombu will become stronger, and the kombu will release its slimy components.

 Next Step

-By using it, you can make awase dashi (kombu and bonito dashi or kombu and shiitake mushroom dashi).
+By using kombu dashi, you can make awase dashi by combining it with other types of dashi, such as bonito dashi or shiitake dashi.

 Recipe Card

-Two Ways to Make Kombu Dashi (Kelp Stock)
+Two Ways to Make Kombu Dashi (Kelp Broth)

 Ingredients